- Send with Email

 The project deals with a topic that has not been extensively researched to date at EU level.
 Labour exploitation largely remains undetected and unreported because of its illegal nature and the vulnerabilities of its victims.
 Labour exploitation is high on the EU agenda.
 It is particularly linked to the EU strategy for eradicating human trafficking, as well as legislation such as the Employers’ Sanctions Directive, the Trafficking Directive, the EU Victims’ Directive, the Seasonal Workers' Directive and on-going revision of the Directive on Posted Workers.

-Stakeholders at EU, national and local level will use the evidence collected by the project such as the existence and implementation of legislation and policies.
+Stakeholders at EU, national and local level may use the evidence collected by the project such as the existence and implementation of legislation and policies.
 One example includes the obligation of Member States under the Employers’ Sanctions Directive to criminalise labour conducted under particularly exploitative working conditions.
 Groups that work on the ground dealing with these issues, such as labour inspectorates, trade unions and victim support organisations, may also learn from the promising practices of others that will be collected by the project.